Rajdeep2121/COVID-19-Detection/README.md

 # Conclusion

-The convolutional neural network produces <u>0.9750 accuracy</u>.
-It is a big resource for the doctors working in such dangerous conditions to easily identify most of the cases by feeding these X-Rays into the neural network.
+The convolutional neural network produces 0.9750 accuracy.
+It is a big resource for the doctors working in such dangerous conditions to easily identify this major symptom of COVID-19 by feeding these X-Rays into the neural network.

 # Future Work